 In 2014, remote attackers hit JPMorgan Chase and the associated website of the JPMorgan Corporate Challenge, affecting 76 million households and 7 million small businesses.
 Financial services are high-value targets.
 Even just the name and address of a high-asset account holder can be valuable on the black market.

 There isn’t a single fix-all solution available to guarantee the security of a given firm’s software and systems.
 However, when it comes to the finance industry, there are strategies that firms can implement to lock down assets and data as securely as possible.

 It’s pretty simple to trick someone into sharing their credentials when they believe that they’re corresponding with someone from their firm’s IT department (via phone call or email).
 Why would someone question it in the first place?
-Thus, train employees how to avoid becoming a future victim.
+Thus, you should train employees how to avoid becoming a future victim.
 Train them not to share credentials via phone or email.
-Make sure that they understand that your firm’s IT department will never request knowledge of that information.
+Make sure that they understand that your firm’s IT department will never request that information.

 Today, most people consume digital information on a mobile device.
 With that in mind, here are three important elements to consider:

 To be effective, a security policy must be reflected in every process, every decision, and throughout the organization.
 Use employee training to make employees aware of security best practices.
 For example, using complex passwords and maintaining a clean desk environment (i.e., properly storing confidential information).

 Regularly refine existing security policies to include the most up-to-date information.